doivglser/mindevenviro-fanciful/README.md

 Multiple GNOME terminals in one window.

-* from terminator: redundanz.sh in /dev/pts/2
+* from terminator tab 1: a shell

-Restarts Apache2, MySQL, Sendmail.
-If false, or on lack of space, writes to /dev/pts/2 and to mailbox.
+Edit your projects with nano.
+To get a good overview on the screen, you have two more grids in the terminator window, with the shell scripts: redundanz.sh and sCRYPtUPdater.sh.

-* from terminator: sCRYPtUPdater.sh
+* from terminator tab 1: sCRYPtUPdater.sh

 Set the workflow interval in minutes and edit your projects with your favorite editor (I use nano).
 Update your scripts to /usr/local/bin, to /var/www/testphp or to /usr/lib/cgi-bin.
 Stop a php, python, perl or bash syntax-check, with ctrl+4.
 Be sure you change more then one byte (if you change just one digit, do a space or a hash with a comment).
 Close with ctrl+C.

-* from terminator: nano
+* from terminator tab 1: redundanz.sh in /dev/pts/2

-Edit your projects with nano.
-To get a good overview on the screen, you have two more grids in the terminator window, with the shell scripts: redundanz.sh and sCRYPtUPdater.sh.
+Restarts Apache2, MySQL, Sendmail.
+If false, or on lack of space, writes to /dev/pts/2 and to mailbox.

-* from terminator: mutt, nmon, mc
+* from terminator tab 2: mutt, nmon, mc

 # Files: